 The Director of Financial Affairs shall be the chairperson of the FAC.

-Senators of Fiscal Management shall be voting members on the committee.
+Senators of Fiscal Management shall be voting members on the committee who oversee the student organization equipment list.

 The responsibility of the Financial Affairs Committee is to prepare an annual budget and consider any additional appropriations through the contingency process, approve/deny reallocation of funds, rollover requests, and Just-In-Time funding requests, requested by recognized organizations.